 Against Andorra in the Catalan League Final, the “Blaugrana” conceded 17 three-pointers.
 An identical number in the first EuroLeague matches will put them in a vulnerable position and may cost them the victory.

 And a series of defeats in the first part of the season will add more pressure to the squad.
 And that is something coach Pesic will certainly want to avoid.

 Overall, the new signings can help Barcelona become a title contender once again.

-Many betting websites have already started offering early odds, predictions and bonus codes (like the bonus code for Bet365) regarding the new EuroLeague season and Barcelona are already considered one of the favourites to reach the playoffs.
+Many betting websites have already started offering early odds, predictions and bonus code* regarding the new EuroLeague season and Barcelona are already considered one of the favourites to reach the playoffs.

 And if their chemistry is at high levels, then they could go all the way and advance to the Final Four for the first time since 2014.